Protektor-Desura/compare-media-servers/README.md

 <br>
 <p>I have included some links to show where some of the information came from, especially on the pricing.
 The links should show you current pricing.</p>
 <p>There are pieces of information that I could not find information for so I had to set it to no, until proof/links can be provided.
 If there is any wrong or missing information please let me know.</p>
+<p>One other thing to know for Live TV streaming is that <a href="https://www.ffmpeg.org/">FFmpeg</a> does not have full <a href="https://datatracker.ietf.org/doc/html/rfc8216">RFC-8216</a> support so some live streams do not play properly.
 <br>
 <br>
 <br>